It’s 9:45 p.m. You need to run to the store for a gallon of milk. How do you get there?

 “Wait a minute,” you say.
 “Those things are going to cost money.
 And the dehumidifier won’t do anything to my energy bills except increase them.”

 You’d be right, of course.
-Air sealing has up-front costs, and you’ll only make up the difference over a period of years.
+Air sealing has up-front costs, and you’ll only make up the difference over years.
 Then there’s the dehumidifier, which definitely will increase your monthly energy consumption, especially during the shoulder seasons when you aren’t running the AC or heat.

 The question is whether the return on comfort is worth it.
 Lower indoor humidity helps you sleep better at night, enjoy your home without sweating everywhere, and avoid aggravating your allergies (yep, dust mites thrive when relative humidity exceeds 60%).
 When you keep relative humidity between 40% and 50%, you will be more comfortable.
 There’s no question.